-The analysis results showed a 6-year payback simply from combining PV with the diesel, but the payback fell below 5 years with the integration of a 250 kW energy storage system, even though that system meant a higher total capital expense.
+The analysis results showed a six-year payback simply from combining PV with the diesel.
+The payback fell below five years with the integration of a 250 kW energy storage system, even though that system would result in a higher total capital expense.

-The system demonstrates the value of the microgrid concept in combining the benefits and offsetting the limitations of both renewable and conventional generation.
+The system demonstrates the value of the microgrid concept in combining the benefits and offsetting the limitations of both renewable and conventional power generation.
 The system with integrated energy storage delivers rapid economic benefits along with enhanced power system stability and availability.

-The systems include rooftop-mounted PV panels because ground space was too scarce and too valuable for that purpose.
-The system includes 2,316 solar modules and the racking structure needed to roof-mount the panels in various locations.
-String inverters are included.
+The system includes rooftop-mounted PV panels, since ground space was too scarce and too valuable for that purpose.
+It includes 2,316 solar modules and the racking structure needed to roof-mount the panels in various locations.
+String inverters are also included.

-The energy storage system consists of one Caterpillar BDP250 bidirectional energy storage inverter and two strings of batteries.
-The inverter interacts with the power system frequency and voltage to add power when needed to compensate for energy fluctuations.
-The grid stabilizer helps the overall power plant maintain system frequency and voltage in a narrower control band.
+The energy storage system consists of one Cat[®] BDP250 bidirectional energy storage inverter and two strings of batteries.
+The inverter interacts with the power system frequency and voltage to add power when it is needed to compensate for energy fluctuations.
+The grid stabilization effect of integrating energy storage helps the overall power plant maintain system frequency and voltage in a narrower control band.

 The system readily compensates for fluctuations in output from the solar panels.
-Figure 2 compares solar PV output for the array on a clear day and a cloudy day.
-During cloudy periods, solar energy generation can vary from 50 to 100 percent of the array capacity over short periods (10 seconds or less).
+Figure 5 compares solar PV output for the array on a clear day and a cloudy day.
+During cloudy periods, solar energy generation can vary from 50 to 100 percent of the array capacity over short periods of 10 seconds or less.
 A sharp drop in PV output causes a sharp rise in the power required from the diesel generator sets.
-This causes drop in system frequency and voltage as the diesel generators respond to the load.
+This causes a drop in system frequency and voltage as the diesel generators respond to the load.